 - Another part never enters the surface.
 Rather it is reflected directly off it according to the rule the angle of incidence is equal to the angle of reflection.
 Since no light is absorbed during this process, the incident light and the reflected-light contain the same wavelength combination.
 In the diagram both are shown as being the same “white” light.

-To simplify its message, Figure 1 only shows one ray of incident light.
+In the interests of simplifying its message, Figure 1 only shows one ray of incident light.
 In the real world light arrives at surfaces from a combination of primary light sources (coming from one or more different directions) and a multiplicity of secondary light sources of different of intensities (coming from a multiplicity of different directions).
 While primary light sources can have fairly predicable wavelength/intensity profiles, secondary light sources never do: The likelihood of any two combinations of them being the same is negligible.
-The resulting complexity is such that no part of any surface reflects the same wavelength/intensity combination as any other part of it and, likewise, no two surfaces in any scene reflects the same wavelength/intensity combination.
-For the physicist the variety of in the composition of the reflected-light that results is infinite.
+The resulting complexity is such that no part of any one surface reflects the same wavelength/intensity combination as any other part of it.
+Likewise, no two surfaces in any scene reflects the same wavelength/intensity combination.
+Physicists would describe the consequent variety of in the composition of the reflected-light that results as infinite.
 However, for the perceptual scientist, the limitations on the sensitivity of their visual systems restrict the number of nuances of which human eyes can be aware.
 How many is disputed, but it is generally agreed to be in the millions.

 Colour 4 : black and white are colours